Consistent kinetic modeling of compressible flows with variable Prandtl numbers: Double-distribution quasi-equilibrium approach: Methodology

+where Eq.~\eqref{eq:disc_QE_Pr>1_quasiconserved} was applied. { The latter expression for the third-order moment of $f^*$ is again slightly over-constrained, as in \cite{2016Entropic}.
+Note that all above expressions satisfy the constraints in Eqs. \eqref{eq_con_fstar1} to \eqref{eq:QE_Pr>1_conserved}. }

-Further, note that the derived conditions can also be formulated in another Hermite basis, for example with $\mathcal{H}_{xy}$, $\mathcal{H}_{xx}-\mathcal{H}_{yy}$ and $\mathcal{H}_{xx}+\mathcal{H}_{yy}$ in the second-order contributions for the Grad expansions, in order to impose conditions on the trace and traceless parts of the second-order moments directly, which can be useful for, e.g., incorporating Eq.~\eqref{eq:disc_QE_Pr>1_quasiconserved_conservationFix} with more ease.
+Further, note that the derived conditions can also be formulated in another Hermite basis, for example with $\mathcal{H}_{xy}$, $\mathcal{H}_{xx}-\mathcal{H}_{yy}$ and $\mathcal{H}_{xx}+\mathcal{H}_{yy}$ in the second-order contributions for the Grad expansions, in order to impose conditions on the trace and traceless parts of the second-order moments directly, which could be useful for, e.g., incorporating {a contacted moment.}